jamesmontemagno/CurrentActivityPlugin/README.md

 This plugin gives developers and library creators easy access to an Android Application’s current Activity that is being displayed.

-Want to read about the creation, checkout my [in-depth blog post](http://motzcod.es/post/133609925342/access-the-current-android-activity-from-anywhere).
+Want to read about the creation, check out my [in-depth blog post](http://motzcod.es/post/133609925342/access-the-current-android-activity-from-anywhere).

 ## Setup